Hyalinesky/Hyalinesky.github.io/_pages/about.md

 I am currently a second-year Master's student in **Software Engineering** at **Peking University**.
 Prior to this, I obtained my Bachelor's degree from **Wuhan University**.

 My research interests include **Large Language Models (LLMs)** and **Vision-Language Models (VLMs)**.
-I enjoy identifying issues in models and improving them through post-training, reinforcement learning, and other methods.
 Recently, I have been focusing on enhancing the reasoning capabilities of LLMs and VLMs while mitigating hallucination.

 # 🔥 News
 - *2025.5*: &nbsp;🎉🎉 Our paper *"Domain$o1$s: Guiding LLM Reasoning for Explainable Answers in High-Stakes Domains"* was accepted to **ACL 2025 Findings**!